by Kirsten Tambling, Studio Museum Administrator

 Across Europe there are around 200 small museums established in the former homes or studios of visual artists.
 With the opening of Watts Studios, Watts Gallery – Artists' Village has become one of them.
 We have also just launched the Artist's Studio Museum Network website to profile and celebrate our own studio museum as well as some of the others.

-'Finding Trewyn Studio was a sort of magic', wrote the Wakefield-born Barbara Hepworth of her Cornwall studio, now the Barbara Hepworth Museum and Sculpture Garden.
+'Finding Trewyn Studio was a sort of magic', wrote the Wakefield-born Barbara Hepworth of her Cornwall studio, now the Barbara Hepworth Museum and Sculpture Garden (pictured right).
 'Here was a studio, a yard and garden where I could work in open air and space.'

 Yet just as many artists craved the bustling, vibrant city as sought secluded 'air and space'.
 Punch cartoonist Edward Linley Sanbourne (1844-1910) decorated 18 Stafford Terrace, Kensington, as the typical bourgeois home of the Victorian gentleman, and he used his butler and family servants as models.
 Before his bankruptcy in 1656, Rembrandt van Rijn similarly set himself up as wealthy gentleman-artist in the heart of busy Amsterdam in the impressive interiors of what is now the Rembrandthuis.